-(SEATTLE, WA) Early Music America, the national service organization for the field of early music, announces the winners of its 2010 awards recognizing outstanding accomplishments in early music.
-These awards will be presented at the EMA Annual Meeting and Awards Ceremony at the Berkeley Festival on June 11, 2010 at 4:30 p.m. in the Exeter Room of the Radisson Hotel, 200 Stuart St., Boston, MA.
+(SEATTLE, WA)—Early Music America, the national service organization for the field of early music, announces the winners of its 2011 awards recognizing outstanding accomplishments in early music.
+These awards will be presented at the EMA Annual Meeting and Awards Ceremony at the Boston Early Music Festival on June 18, 2011 at 4:30 p.m. in the Exeter Room of the Radisson Hotel, 200 Stuart St., Boston, MA.
 The Awards Ceremony follows the launch of EMA’s new Young Performers Festival, which brings together some of North America’s most talented early music student performers for a week-long series of 15 concerts in Boston.

 About Early Music America

 Early Music America serves and strengthens the early music community in North America and raises public awareness of early music.
 EMA was founded in 1985 and provides its 3,000 members with publications, advocacy, and technical support.
 EMA publishes the quarterly magazine Early Music America.
 “Early music” includes western music from the Medieval, Renaissance, Baroque, and Classical periods, performed on period instruments in historically-informed styles.
 For more information, contact Early Music America at 206-720-6270 or 888-SACKBUT, or visit our web site at www.earlymusic.org.